EXHIBITION DETAILS

 This exhibition investigates the nuclear environmental and humanitarian legacy by exploring the agency and place of those directly affected by lasting impacts.
 Each artist explores issues of atomic legacy through lived experience and personal biographies affected by atomic legacies.

-Related Programming:
+Previous Related Programming:

-Richland Documentary screening on February 1, 2024, at the Lyric Cinema and presented in partnership with the ACT Human Rights Film Festival.
+Richland Documentary Screening on February 1, 2024, at the Lyric Cinema and presented in partnership with the ACT Human Rights Film Festival.
 More Information here.

 Bootsy Holler's artist talk on Zoom on February 7th at 5 pm MT.
-Free More Information here.
+Free, More Information here.

 More related programming is to be announced.